anu-bdsi/workshop-intro-to-linux-aug-2023/04_variant_calling.md

 ### 3.5.
 BAM file

-BAM is the compressed binary version of SAM, a compact and index-able representation.
-The goal of indexing is to retrieve alignments that overlap a specific location quickly without having to go through all of them.
-Before indexing, BAM must be sorted by reference ID and then leftmost coordinate.
+BAM is the compressed binary version of SAM.
 We will convert the SAM file to BAM format using the `samtools` program with the `view` command and specify the output format in BAM using `-b` option.

 ```sh
 samtools view -b [aligned.sam] > [aligned.bam]